Richard Diebenkorn: Santa Monica and Ocean Park series

 In 1986, Diebenkorn decided to leave Santa Monica and Southern California.
-After traveling and looking around several different areas in the western United States, in 1988, Diebenkorn and his wife settled in Healdsburg, California, where he built a new studio.
+After traveling and looking around several different areas in the western United States, in 1988, Diebenkorn and his wife bought a 100-year old farmhouse, and settled in the Alexander Valley just outside of Healdsburg, California.
+This area in Sonoma County, in northern California, is rural, hilly farmland with an abundance of wine vineyards.
+He had the barn of the farmhouse redesigned into his new studio.
 As part of his Ocean Park series, Diebenkorn produced a set of color monotypes in collaboration with publisher and master printer Garner Tullis in 1988.
 In 1989 he began suffering serious health issues related to heart disease.
 Though still producing prints, drawings, and smaller paintings, his poor health prevented him from completing larger paintings.
-In 1990, Diebenkorn produced a series of six etchings for the Arion Press edition of Poems of W. B. Yeats, with poems selected and introduced by Helen Vendler.
+In 1990, Arion Press in San Francisco commissioned Diebenkorn to do a series of six etchings for its book Poems of W. B. Yeats, with poems selected and introduced by the esteemed literary scholar and university professor Helen Vendler.
+For five of the etchings of this project Diebenkorn focused on the subject of a coat, a recurrent theme throughout Yeats’ poetry, producing images that are in varying degrees abstractions on that theme.
+The sixth image is a double image of the map of Ireland.
+In July of 1991 Diebenkorn is awarded the National Medal of Arts by President George H. W. Bush.